 Although not ideal, these issues were not of a severity likely to create any considerable barriers to construction and would be treated at that stage.
 A detailed hydrological study was undertaken and it was shown that construction of the route and its embankments and structures would have a minimal impact on existing flood levels.
 Consideration was given to the removal of a submerged rock weir and replacement of Bothwell Bridge over the River Clyde to the west of Hamilton to reduce flooding of the Low Parks, however this was ruled out on cost grounds.
 The model indicated that Clyde Bridge on the A723 between Hamilton and Motherwell was vulnerable to high floods and the bridge was strengthened as a result.
 A diversion of the River Avon would be necessary to accommodate the A723 interchange and the construction of the Avon Bridge to the south of it.

-Hamilton Interchange, or Junction 6, is one of only a few fully directional, free-flow motorway interchanges found in Scotland.
+Hamilton Interchange (Junction 6), is one of only a few fully directional, free-flow motorway interchanges in Scotland.
 Sprawling across more than eighty acres, it's also one of the largest.

 The motorway was designed as a mix of rural and semi urban carriageway and junctions were spaced accordingly.
 Interchanges at the A72 and A725 were not necessarily justifiable at this stage but were constructed to allow for future growth.
 Over forty bridges were proposed and these varied in size from small single span footbridges to large multi-span rail and river crossings.
 Typical designs were adopted to ensure quick construction and to maximise the re-use of concrete shuttering and reduce overall costs.
 Aesthetic considerations also influenced the final design of these structures to ensure they did not dominate their surroundings too much.